Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Preliminaries

-\begin{theorem}[ \cite{alchieri_2016}] The safe subgraph $G_{\mathit{safe}}$ of a knowledge connectivity graph must satisfy the following two properties to ensure correct processes can solve consensus in the BFT-CUP model: \begin{itemize} \item $G_{\mathit{safe}}$ belongs to the $(f+1)$-OSR PD, and \item the sink component of $G_{\mathit{safe}}$ must contain at least $2f+1$ processes. \end{itemize} \end{theorem} If a knowledge connectivity graph meets the properties of Theorem~\ref{thm:bft:cup}, we say it satisfies the requirements of the BFT-CUP model.
+\begin{theorem}[ \cite{alchieri_2016}] The safe subgraph $G_{\mathit{safe}}$ of a knowledge connectivity graph must satisfy the following two properties to ensure correct processes can solve BFT-CUP: \begin{itemize} \item $G_{\mathit{safe}}$ belongs to the $(f+1)$-OSR PD, and \item the sink component of $G_{\mathit{safe}}$ must contain at least $2f+1$ processes. \end{itemize} \end{theorem} If a knowledge connectivity graph meets the properties of Theorem~\ref{thm:bft:cup}, we say it satisfies the requirements of the BFT-CUP model.
 We also denote the family of all finite graphs that meet these properties by $\mathcal{G}_{\mathit{di}}$.
-Note that a graph that belongs to~$\mathcal{G}_{\mathit{di}}$ might have Byzantine processes, but the properties only describe the characteristics of correct processes.
-Fig.~\ref{fig:osr:example:possible} is an example of a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model in which participants in $\{1, 2, 3\}$ are the sink members of $G_{\mathit{safe}}$.
-Note that participant~$4$ is Byzantine, hence not considered in $G_{\mathit{safe}}$.
+Note that a graph that belongs to~$\mathcal{G}_{\mathit{di}}$ can have up to $f$ Byzantine nodes, but the properties specified in Theorem~\ref{thm:bft:cup} only describe the characteristics of the subgraph induced by correct nodes.
+Fig.~\ref{fig:osrExamplePossible} is an example of a knowledge connectivity graph that satisfies the requirements of the BFT-CUP model in which participants in $\{1, 2, 3\}$ are the sink members of $G_{\mathit{safe}}$.
+Note that participant~$4$ is Byzantine and therefore not considered in $G_{\mathit{safe}}$.

 \textbf{Solving consensus in the BFT-CUP model.} The sink component holds a pivotal role in the BFT-CUP model.
 In order to solve consensus within this model, processes expand their knowledge~-- i.e., the set of processes they initially know~-- and actively seek to identify the sink component.
-During this phase, processes communicate using a communication primitive called reachable reliable broadcast~\cite{alchieri_2016}.
-This primitive allows delivery of a message if it is received through more than~$f$ node-disjoint paths from the sender.
+Processes communicate using a communication primitive called reachable reliable broadcast~\cite{alchieri_2016} that allows delivery of a message if it is received through more than~$f$ node-disjoint paths from the sender.

 Once the sink component is discovered, processes can establish intersecting quorums and execute a consensus protocol, such as PBFT~\cite{castro_1999}, on top of those quorums.
 The definition of quorums highlights the significance of the sink: as demonstrated in~\cite{vassantlal_2023}, any defined quorum must include at least $\ceil{(|V_{\mathit{sink}}|+f+1)/2}$ sink processes to intersect with any other quorum in at least one correct process. \begin{remark} The BFT-CUP model does not rely on digital signatures. \end{remark}